 “We are thrilled to celebrate 50 years of bringing balance and fairness in the mainstream media,” said Carrie Sheffield, national editor for AIM.
 “As pioneers in the fight against liberal media bias, AIM holds a special place within the conservative movement.
 We’re excited to see what the next 50 years will bring.”

-The black-tie event will feature the Reed Irvine Awards, hosted by comedian Tim Young, Master of Ceremonies.
+The black-tie event will feature the Reed Irvine Awards.

 Previous AIM award winners include Sean Hannity, Tucker Carlson, Michelle Malkin, Sharyl Attkisson, Jeanine Pirro, Andrew Breitbart, Catherine Herridge, Bill Gertz, Ken Timmerman, Chris Plante and the late M. Stanton Evans.